saitoshi/CodingInterviewQuestions/problem17-system-design-interview/02-urlShortner/interview.md

 - Users should be able to see all of the links they have created
 - The links should expire after a set default time span

+### Define three non-functional requirements?

+The application should have the following

+- high availability
+- scalable
+- low latency

+###